![]() Brassler Roses and Pearls Brooch![]() Roses and Citrine |

 |

-example.
-Created in 14kt gold, circa 1910.![]() The reverse of this brooch is as beautifully crafted as the front.
-Note the sturdiness and detail of the frame that protects the gemstones and assures the integrity of the design.
-A strong pin stem with an early safety clasp secures this brooch when worn on a lapel, blouse or hat.
-This jewel was designed and crafted to survive its next 100 years as ably as it has its first.
+example created in 14kt gold around 1910.![]() The reverse of this brooch is as beautifully crafted as the front.
+Note the sturdiness of the frame that protects the gemstones and assures the integrity of the rose trellis.
+When worn on a lapel, hat or blouse the brooch is secured with a strong pin stem and early safety clasp.
+This brooch was designed and crafted to survive its next 100 years as beautifully as its first.

 Hans Brassler was an

-imaginative designer, jeweler and artist who in the early
+imaginative jewelry maker, designer and artist who in the

-inside a double oval - is stamped on the lobe beneath the
+Brassler - "14B" inside a double oval - is stamped on the

 Name: Roses and Citrine |